digital-land/service-handbook/docs/index.md

 order: 1
 ---

+This is handbook is for people working on the Planning Data service.

-This is a reference guide for who we are and the way we do things.
-It’s a handbook for anyone in the Planning Data team that tells us the ‘right way’ to do things.
+It documents who we are, how we are organised, how we work, and what we believe are the best way to do things.

-What’s written here is the way we do things now, but that will change from time to time.
+This is a live document.
+What’s written here is the way we do things now, but that will change from time to time as we learn.

 ## Contribute to the handbook